Sundays starting at 5:30

 Every other Wednesday at 7:00

 Wednesdays starting at 6:30

-New Song has a new pastor!
-Robert Binion is the new head pastor at New Song Presbyterian.
-He moved to Salt Lake City at the beginning of September with his wife Michelle and their five month old daughter, Lizzie.
+Robert Binion is the head pastor at New Song Presbyterian.
+He moved to Salt Lake City at the beginning of September 2017 with his wife Michelle and their five month old daughter, Lizzie.
 They come to Salt Lake from Falls Church, VA, where Robert was an Assistant Pastor at McLean Presbyterian for the past three years.

 Robert is passionate about shepherding people into meaningful, transformative relationships with Jesus Christ and with each other.
 He loves to think and engage deeply with the people and culture around him.

 Robert and Michelle love exploring and new adventures, sharing time with their close friends, and enjoying their precious daughter.

 The Salt Lake Fellows is a ministry partnership of New Song and The Fellows Initiative.
 In this program, recent college graduates will participate in a 9-month intensive period of living, learning, and working in Salt Lake and the community of the church with a view to exploring the connections between faith and work.
 Click here to learn more about it.